-A: Most women can begin a low intensity exercise program 6 weeks after recovery, but please check with your doctor before beginning any kind of exercise routine.
+A: Most women can begin a low intensity exercise program 6 weeks after recovery.
+Please check with your doctor before beginning any kind of exercise routine.

 Q: Can I choose to have a C-section?

-A: A C-section requested by the mother without the recommendation of a doctor is called an “elective C-section”.
+A: Moms can request an “elective C-section” without the recommendation of a doctor.
 Every woman’s medical situation is unique and C-sections may be beneficial for some or disadvantageous for others.
 Talk with your doctor if you are thinking of having an elective C-section.

 Q: What are the risks of having a C-section delivery?

 A: Medical professionals widely regard C-sections as being extremely safe, but there are some unique risks.
 Some possibilities are infections, blood clots, and bowel problems.

 Q: Can I breastfeed after having a C-section?

 A: A C-section usually will not cause any issues with breastfeeding.
 However, some women find it uncomfortable because of the pressure on the c-section scar site.
 If you have issues with breastfeeding, please consult your doctor.